-Country MLA vs. police co operation (Q 1.3) Spontaneous information (Q 1.4) Distinction Data provided without MLA Albania Police cooperation: Only operational data originated - Frequency: Not very often. - is much quicker; in police work. - Use/Relevance: To help in commencing criminal proceedings or - avoids formal requirements of submitting an MLA request from foreign authorities.
+Country MLA vs. police cooperation (Q 1.3) Spontaneous information (Q 1.4) Distinction Data provided without MLA 1.
+Albania Police cooperation: - is much quicker; Only operational data originated in police work. - Frequency: Not very often Use/Relevance: To help in commencing criminal proceedings or - avoids formal requirements of submitting an MLA request from foreign authorities.
 MLA and the need for bilateral - Follow-up: Any additional information is provided to the foreign agreements. authorities.
-Armenia MLA is only possible if a criminal Traffic data can be provided case has been initiated.
-24/7 and without MLA upon an official police-to-police to obtain request describing case and sufficient information to start information.
+2. Armenia MLA is only possible if a criminal Traffic data can be provided One urgent case 3 years ago requesting information on an SMS case has been initiated.
+24/7 and without MLA upon an official threatening a school.
+Solved within 3-4 hours. police-to-police to obtain request describing case and sufficient information to start information.
 If the request comes criminal proceedings.
 Most without court decision, a court requests remain unanswered as order can be sought within other countries require an MLA Armenia.

 Country MLA vs. police co operation (Q 1.3) Spontaneous information (Q 1.4) Distinction Data provided without MLA request.
-Australia For outgoing requests, a MLA request is necessary for data to meet Australia's admissibility requirements in domestic court proceedings .
+3. Australia For outgoing requests, a MLA request is necessary for data to meet Australia's admissibility requirements in domestic court proceedings.
 Data obtained through police can only be used for investigation purposes.
 For incoming requests, an MLA request is necessary where assistance involves the use of coercive powers (e.g. requests for prospective telecommunications data).
 IP logs and subscriber data obtained from ISPs.
-In certain circumstances, the police can require the preservation of content data on behalf of a foreign LEA, pending an MLA request.
+In certain circumstances, the police can require the preservation of content data on behalf ofa foreign LEA, pending an MLA request.
 Frequency: No statistical data.
 Use/relevance: Generally on an agency-to-agency basis rather than government-to-government basis.
 The central authority can facilitate liaison between LEA agencies.
-Austria An MLA request is necessary to obtain traffic data and content data.
+4. Austria An MLA request is necessary to obtain traffic data and content data.
 Data that have, owing to their nature, to be transmitted under international law; Data required by foreign LEA to fulfil its duties, on condition of reciprocity; Data required by Interpol for criminal investigation.
 Frequency: No statistical data.
 Use/relevance: Information that could lead to a criminal investigation of an offence falling under national jurisdiction is forwarded to the competent prosecutor.
 Follow-up: The result of the investigation (e.g. conviction) is communicated to the foreign authority which provided information.